PaddlePaddle/PaddleX/docs/pipeline_deploy/service_deploy_en.md

 When deploying services into production environments, the stability, efficiency, and security of the services are of paramount importance.
 Below are some recommendations for deploying services into production.

-### 2.1 Utilize PaddleX High-Performance Inference Plugin
+### 2.1 Utilize PaddleX high-performance inference Plugin

-In scenarios where strict response time requirements are imposed on applications, the PaddleX High-Performance Inference Plugin can be used to accelerate model inference and pre/post-processing, thereby reducing response time and increasing throughput.
+In scenarios where strict response time requirements are imposed on applications, the PaddleX high-performance inference Plugin can be used to accelerate model inference and pre/post-processing, thereby reducing response time and increasing throughput.

-To use the PaddleX High-Performance Inference Plugin, please refer to the [PaddleX High-Performance Inference Guide](./high_performance_inference_en.md) for installing the high-performance inference plugin, obtaining serial numbers, and activating the plugin.
+To use the PaddleX high-performance inference Plugin, please refer to the [PaddleX High-Performance Inference Guide](./high_performance_inference_en.md) for installing the high-performance inference plugin, obtaining serial numbers, and activating the plugin.
 Additionally, not all pipelines, models, and environments support the use of the high-performance inference plugin.
 For detailed support information, please refer to the section on pipelines and models that support the high-performance inference plugin.

 When starting the PaddleX pipeline service, you can specify `--use_hpip` along with the serial number to use the high-performance inference plugin.
 If you wish to perform online activation, you should also specify `--update_license`.
 Example usage: